darrenjw/scala-glm/README.md

 pca.plots
 pca.summary
 ```
-The final line prints a readable summary of the PCA to the console.
+The final line prints a readable summary of the PCA to the console. `plots` produces some diagnostic plots, including a "scree plot".

 Note that there is also a utility function `pairs` for producing a "scatterplot matrix":
 ```scala
 import scalaglm.Utils.pairs
 pairs(X, List("V1", "V2"))